rpkg-dev/tocr/README.md

 ## Details

-RmdTOC uses the following two [HTML comments](https://www.w3schools.com/TAGS/tag_comment.asp) to mark the begin and end of an auto-generated TOC:
+RmdTOC uses the following two [HTML comments](https://www.w3schools.com/TAGS/tag_comment.asp) to mark the beginning and end of an auto-generated TOC:

 ```html
 <!-- TOC BEGIN -- leave this comment untouched to allow auto update -->